Search

 • When you’ve previously failed a DOT drug test and are re-entering the industry after completing the return-to-duty (RTD) process

-What Can Cause You to Fail?
+What Can Cause You to Fail a DOT Drug Test

-• A refusal to test, which, under 49 CFR Part 40, § 40.191, includes the following for pre-employment drug tests:
+Under 49 CFR Part 40, § 40.191, the following all count as a refusal for pre-employment drug tests:

-• Submitting an adulterated or tampered sample
+• You submit an adulterated or tampered sample

 Get Back on the Road with Confidence